oconnor663/applied_crypto_2021_fall/sha256/readme.md

 us.
 These are just ["nothing-up-my-sleeve numbers"](https://en.wikipedia.org/wiki/Nothing-up-my-sleeve_number).

-Now, define a function like `compress(input_state, input_block)`, where `input_state` is an 8-word list, and `input_block` is a 64-byte block of the hash function's input.
-This function combines the the message schedule from Problem&nbsp;5 with the round function from Problem&nbsp;10, like this:
+Now, define a function like `compress(input_state, block)`, where `input_state` is an 8-word list, and `block` is a 64-byte block of the hash function's input.
+This function combines the message schedule from Problem&nbsp;5 with the round function from Problem&nbsp;10, like this:

 ```
-W := message_schedule(input_block)
+W := message_schedule(block)

 state := input_state
 for i in 0, 1, ..., 63